biobakery/synmetap/README.md

 Log files contain some important information concerning taxonomy name mapping and synthesizing sequencing process.
 You can find them in output/Log. *_convert.log is for name mapping, *_check.log is for short contigs filtering and *_synseq.log is for sythesizing process.

-# F. Details of the pipeline
+# G. Details of the pipeline

 ### 1\.
 Intermediate processes: